 The discrimination index (E1/3) indicates the extent to which an item can differentiate between respondents with higher and lower overall knowledge levels.
 It was computed by comparing the responses of the upper and lower performance groups.
 Following the procedure suggested by Mehta (1958), only the top and bottom 25 per cent of respondents were considered for the calculation.
 The discrimination index was computed using the following formula:

+……..(eq 5)

 Where,